 Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

-Practical guide to calculate your settlement when ending a contract in Colombia: severance pay, interest, bonus, vacation and compensation with real numerical example.
+A practical guide to calculating your final settlement when ending a contract in Colombia: severance pay, interest, bonuses, vacation, and compensation with a real numerical example.

 IDIOMA DEL ARTÍCULO